microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/declaration.md

 export const helloWorld = "hi"
 ```

-Will generate a `index.js` file like this:
+Will generate an `index.js` file like this:

 ```ts twoslash
 // @showEmit
 export const helloWorld = "hi"
 ```

-With a corresponding  this `helloWorld.d.ts`:
+With a corresponding `helloWorld.d.ts`:

 ```js
 // @showEmittedFile: index.d.ts